Paradigm Shifters: David Lynch and the Legacy of Twin Peaks

 Artist and filmmaker, David Lynch, embodies much of the Surrealist ideals in his film, Mulholland Drive.

-Why Edward Scissorhands is the Best Robot Film of All-Time (Even if It Wasn’t Meant to Be One)
+Why Edward Scissorhands is the Best Robot Film of All-Time

 When people think of great robot films, they name the usual suspects but overlook Edward Scissorhands.